miohtama/opsec/audit_templates/index.rst

 The aim is to provide transparent, lightweight and practical ways to develop and evaluate the security of an Internet service from a holistic viewpoint.
 The scope of the guide is interdisciplinary, covering the full range of business operations from team computer and mobile phone setup to safe software development practices. :doc:`Read more about how and why this guide was created <background/index>`.

-The guide presents {{ security_assesment_point_count }} assesment points to evaluate different aspects of team and service.
+The guide presents {{ security_assesment_point_count }} assesment points to evaluate different aspects of team and service security.
 The security assessment points are referred in {{ incidence_count }} :doc:`historical security incidences <incidences/index>` which could have been avoided if the operators had followed practices presented here.

 Chapters
 ========